 While it is not always possible, I prioritize supporting Indigenous owned businesses and sellers when purchasing my supplies.
 I recently was able to purchase my first home-tanned smoked moose hide, from a couple who traditionally tan hides for a living.
 If you are Indigenous person selling beads, fur, hides, antler or other materials, please send me a message - I'd love to support you and hear more about what you do!

 In addition to beadwork, I love camping, hiking, running - anything that will bring me outside.
 I have spent most summers of my adult life guiding canoe trips in Northern Ontario and Manitoba, and most recently I have been a treeplanter.

 I also love anything that keeps my hands and brain busy - cooking, sewing, reading, drawing and painting.

 I am also a graduate from the University of Winnipeg, with a BAH in Human Geography, with a narrow focus on both neo-colonialism and cultural geography.

-Bronwyn Butterfield (she/her) is a self-taught artist, predominantly creating beadwork.
-Bronwyn began painting and drawing at a very young age and while this has been prevalent throughout her entire life, she has recently delved into beadwork.
-Her family is of Cree-Métis-Scottish ancestry (McLeod) from Kinosewi-Sipihk (Norway House, MB), as well as Ukrainian ancestry.
+Bronwyn Butterfield (she/her) is a self-taught artist focusing on beadwork.
+Bronwyn began painting and drawing at a very young age which has been prevalent throughout her entire life, and has paved the way for her journey into beadwork.
+Her family is of Cree-Métis-Scottish ancestry (McLeod) from Kinosewi-Sipihk (Norway House, MB), as well as mixed European ancestry.
 Bronwyn is based out of Treaty 1 territory, in Winnipeg, Canada, where she was born and raised.